 Can I obtain a copy of the adjuster’s itemized list of damages?

-Yes, you are entitled to request a copy of the adjuster’s report.
-Recent law changes reinforce this right, so insist on receiving all relevant documentation.
+Yes, you are entitled to request a copy of the adjuster’s detailed report.

 What are the risks if my contractor doesn’t pull a permit for repairs?

-Unpermitted work can lead to fines, rework, and non-compliance issues.
-It is your responsibility as a homeowner to ensure permits are obtained, even if the contractor is licensed.
+Unpermitted work can lead to fines, potential future rework, and non-compliance issues.
+As the homeowner, it’s your responsibility to ensure all work is permitted, even for licensed contractors.

 If you or your loved ones have suffered hurricane damage in Florida and want more information or would like to schedule a consultation with our personal injury lawyer, please fill out our online contact form or call 727-777-6842 now.